Frequently Asked Questions

 For many nationalities, including UK travellers, the standard tourist visa allows a stay of up to 90 days.

-Your passport must also be valid for at least six months from your arrival date and have at least one blank page
+Your passport must be valid for at least six months from your arrival date and have at least one blank page

-The official currency is the Tanzanian Shilling (TZS).
-US dollars are widely accepted for tourism services, especially in hotels and safari lodges.
+US dollars are also widely accepted for tourism services, especially in hotels and safari lodges.
+Many travellers use a mix of Tanzanian Shillings for everyday purchases and USD for larger transactions.

 A Yellow Fever certificate is required if you are arriving from, or transiting through, a country with Yellow Fever risk.
-Other commonly recommended vaccinations include Hepatitis A, Typhoid, and Tetanus.
+Travellers coming from the UK, EU or USA, or most non-risk countries do not need this certificate.

 A good safari typically lasts 4 to 7 days, allowing time to visit multiple parks such as the Serengeti, Ngorongoro Crater, and Tarangire.